reza3zar/dynamic-app/README.md

   }
 ]
 ```
+2.I need a componet to create user form
+in this form, you can inject your service.

+3.Next Step, you have to call form-builder and pass your form structure

+4.In form-builder, it use a iteration to read your structure and per element, it call Decider.

+5.Decider, make a decision to bind your element base on element type
 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.